-Though I’d heard about taking cold showers to increase energy or plunging into an ice bath to soothe sore muscles, I personally never bought into the benefits until I came across Wim Hof and his cold therapy method while watching Goop’s new Netflix series, “The Goop Lab.”
+Though I’d heard about taking cold showers to increase energy or plunging into an ice bath to soothe sore muscles, I personally never bought into the benefits until I came across Wim Hof and his cold therapy method while watching Goop’s Netflix series, “The Goop Lab.”
 After the episode, I knew I had to try it for myself.
-So I started researching and was blown away by what I learned.
-The benefits range from major (potentially helping to reverse disease) to small (increasing collagen in our skin) and they seem to go on and on.
+So I dug into the research and was blown away by what I learned.
+The list of benefits abounds, including top of mind contenders like increasing your metabolic rate and reducing inflammation—and they seem to go on and on.

 With a few minutes of cold therapy (and a whole lot of grit), you may be able to activate your body’s natural healing powers and promote a greater sense of wellbeing.
-Scroll on for 5 reasons why we will be turning the temp wayyy down on our showers from here on out.
+Scroll on for five reasons why we will be turning the temp wayyy down on our showers all throughout the rest of winter and beyond.

 Fire Up Your Lymphatic System